 Lansing, MI — For those who doubt the existence of blue privilege and the ability of cops to escape accountability for unspeakable crimes, the following case should serve as proof it is real.
 When an officer of the law is caught exploiting and abusing society’s most vulnerable — children — and they can escape any significant jail time, this is definitive proof of blue privilege.
 Disgraced Lansing police officer Matthew Priebe is all the proof you need.

 In August, Priebe pleaded no contest to second-degree criminal sexual conduct, attempted fourth-degree criminal sexual conduct, misconduct in office and two counts of assault and battery.
 The charges all stemmed from his role as a school resource officer and the repeated sexual assault of multiple young girls while on the job.
 In exchange for his no-contest plea, prosecutors dropped the charge of distributing sexually explicit material to a minor.
-On Tuesday, we was sentenced to just one year in jail.
+However, he was sentenced to just one year in jail.

 The charge of distributing sexually explicit material to a minor was dropped in spite of prosecutors having the photos of Priebe’s erect penis that he sent to the children.
 The Livingston County Prosecutor William Vailliencourt said that Priebe’s plea deal would guarantee that he would spend no more than 12 months in jail and they followed through on their promise.
 This former school cop will, however, have to register as a sex offender.